SunnySinghs/LLM/README.md

+Use .ipynb file for verification locally as it contains the instruction to run the Ollama model on the same server as this application.

 # QA Bot System with LLM and Vector Database

 **Note:** Use .py file for deployment.
 Below readme file details are given according to .py file.